ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ---

 Let's start our journey with some basic, and even textbook, examples of Monte Carlo simulations.
 You're going to notice a pattern when implementing this method.
-Use it to create or try your examples.
+Use it when implementing your simulations.

 ### Estimating $\pi$